Memory Capacity of Recurrent Neural Networks with Matrix Representation: Background

-Therefore, the memory capacity of a matrix representation recurrent networks is fundamentally bounded by the size of the state matrix.
-It's interesting to note that besides the apparent flaw in capacity under normal connectivity constraints for matrix representation networks, the capacity in general case at least seems to be in-line with the trend first observed with vector representation recurrent networks, where the $\mJ_{tot_{rel}}\le N$ for $N$ neurons.
-However, as visible from the case of normal connectivity matrices, the question that whether the system's capacity would be close to this bound is not trivially answered.
+This completes the proof. \end{proof} Therefore, the memory capacity of a matrix representation of linear recurrent networks is fundamentally bounded by the size of the state matrix.
+It's interesting to note that besides the apparent flaw in capacity under normal connectivity constraints for matrix representation networks, the capacity in the general case at least seems to be in line with the trend first observed with vector representation recurrent networks, where the $\mJ_{tot_{rel}}\le N$ for $N$ neurons \cite{Ganguli18970}.
+However, as visible from the case of normal connectivity matrices, the question of whether the system's capacity would be close to this bound is not trivially answered.
 Clearly, the capacity couldn't reach the bound by optimizing only $\mW$, as $\mJ_{tot_{rel}}$ doesn't depend on $\mW$.
-However, one can argue for the case of high $ \|\mU\|_{F}$ and $\|\mV\|_{F}$ which becomes apparent from \ref{st-J-tot} and Appendix \ref{Appendix-A3}.
+However, one can argue for the case of high $ \|\mU\|_{F}$ and $\|\mV\|_{F}$ which becomes apparent from Eq. \ref{st-J-tot} and the above proof.

-In our analysis of memory capacity of matrix representation networks so far, we assumed that Equation \ref{dyn-sys} works under linear dynamics; that is, $f(\mX) = \mX$.
-However, in practice some type of non-linearity is used for learning efficient and diverse representations.
-The same can be said for biological neurons as their activation's are not unbounded, hence the finite dynamic range.
+In our analysis of the memory capacity of matrix representation networks so far, we assumed that Eq. \ref{dyn-sys} works under linear dynamics; that is, $f(\mX) = \mX$.
+However, in practice, some type of non-linearity is used for learning efficient and diverse representations.
+The same can be said for biological neurons as their activations are not unbounded, hence the finite dynamic range.
 We next show that adding a saturating non-linearity like $\sigmoid(x)$ or $\tanh(x)$ causes the capacity to also be bounded by a multiple of the same range.